LASIK stands for Laser-Assisted In Situ Keratomileusis. LASIK surgery is not right for everyone and requires careful evaluation and consultation.

 - You experience a decrease in visual acuity or a loss of vision, even if it is temporary

-- You develop signs of an infection such as headache, dizziness, muscle aches, fever, or general ill feeling
+- You develop an untreatable headache, dizziness, muscle aches, fever, or general ill feeling

-The best candidates for LASIK Eye Surgery are people with healthy eyes who have not had previous eye surgery and are looking to correct myopia, hyperopia, or astigmatism.
+The best candidates for LASIK Eye Surgery are people with healthy eyes who have not had previous eye surgery and are looking to correct nearsightedness, farsightedness, or astigmatism.
 They must also have stable vision for at least a year.
-People with medical conditions and those taking certain medication may not be eligible for LASIK eye surgery.
-Some people with thin corneas may better be suited for other laser surgeries.

 According to the U.S. Food and Drug Administration (FDA), risks of LASIK eye surgery include: